merit-network/merit-network.github.io/content/blog/how-to-fail-gracefully/index.md

 # Let the User Decide
-Instead of blocking the User from doing any work at all consider warning the User, and then logging the issue in an audit trail.
-Allow the User to save, because it might something that will not negatively impact a background process that is running, or harm a future record that has not even been created yet.
-Do not assume that the User shoul not do a specific thing just because they do not know that they need it (yet).
+Instead of blocking the User from doing any work at all, consider warning the User and then logging the issue in an audit trail.
+Allow the User to save, because it might be something that will not negatively impact a background process that is running, or harm a future record that has not even been created yet.
+Do not assume that the User should not do a specific thing just because they do not know that they need it (yet).

 **Give them Options:**
 * "Not all fields have been completed, do you wish to continue?"